Datapolitan-Online-Tutorials/ThinkingWIthData/content.md

 # It's not the tools
 ???
-+ We all have Excel
++ We all have Excel on our machines or can download [OpenOffice](https://www.openoffice.org/) or [LibreOffice](https://www.libreoffice.org/), not to mention Google Sheets
-+ Excel is powerful and widely used
++ Spreadsheets are powerful tools and widely used
 --

 ![img-center-50](images/spreadsheet_mug_crop.png)